MERIDEN LINEAR TRAILS:

 QUINNIPIAC RIVER GORGE TRAIL:

-HANOVER POND LINEAR TRAIL:
+HANOVER POND TRAIL:

 MERIDEN, CONNECTICUT